-You are currently viewing Prostate Cancer
+You are currently viewing Prostate Cancer in Singapore

-Prostate Cancer
+Prostate Cancer in Singapore

-Prostate Cancer – Symptoms and Treatments.
+Prostate Cancer – Symptoms and Treatments:

 Prostate cancer usually affects men older than 50 years old.
 Majority of prostate cancer patients, especially in the early stages, have no symptoms and do not have urinary problems.
+Unfortunately 30.2% of Singapore men already have devastating Stage 4 prostate cancer when it is first detected, based on data from Singapore Cancer Registry Annual Report 20221.

 In fact, the first possible suspicion of prostate cancer is an abnormal blood test called total prostate specific antigen (total PSA).